dianadiazc/customer-wa/content/work4/_index.md

 <img src="images/sec.png" alt="drawing" width="150"/>

 {{% notice note %}}
-Security is the number 1 priority for The New Company customer .
+Security is our top priority and is also for The New Company customer .
 According to the Well-Architected Framework Review (WAFR), you as an AWS Partner recommend to implement some cloud native controls to prevent and detect security issues.
 {{% /notice %}}

 ## Objective

 In this hands-on activity, you will identify which cloud-native solutions can mitigate the risks while providing scalability, reliability, and cost optimization at a low operational burden.
-During this Lab, mainly you will apply the **Enable traceability** desing principle, learning how to use cloud native controls like CloudTrail, Security Groups, GuardDuty and Systems Manager, to secure the cloud architecture.
+During this Lab, mainly you will apply the **Enable traceability** design principle, learning how to use cloud native controls like AWS CloudTrail, Security Groups, Amazon  GuardDuty and AWS Systems Manager, to secure the cloud architecture.

 ## Services

-AWS CloudTrail, AWS Config, Amazon VPC, Systems Manager
+AWS CloudTrail, AWS Config, Amazon GuardDuty, Amazon VPC, AWS Systems Manager.

 ## Prerequisites

-You will run this Lab at an AWS sponsored workshop then you will be provided with an AWS Account to perform all the tasks in the following section.
+You will run this Lab at an AWS sponsored workshop, and you will be provided with an AWS Account to perform all the tasks in the following section.

 It is strongly recommended to run **Lab 1: Operational Excellence** and **Lab 2: Reliability** in this workshop to perform this Lab.
 In case you cannot complete Lab 2 before performing this Lab, you could execute the activities, however you will see a different configuration in your console compared to the one in the instructions.

-## Duration

-Estimated time to complete: 1 hour

 ## Tasks